-- B. Upon request of the Director, an employer shall furnish information regarding the individual's total amount of vacation pay, the dates of the vacation period prescribed, and the individual's average weekly wage. - C. If the claimant is not unemployed during a bona fide vacation period as described in Section 28-44-21 of the Employment Security Act, and is not unemployed due to a request on his/her part for a vacation, the vacation pay shall be considered as wages received by the individual and shall be allocated to the last day of work. - D. If the employer pays the claimant excess vacation pay which is not in conjunction with an official vacation period shutdown, this vacation pay shall be considered as wages allocated to the last day of work.
+- b.
+The claimant has permanently retired. - c.
+The claimant has been separated by two weeks or more prior to the start of the vacation period. - B. Upon request of the Director, an employer shall furnish information regarding the individual's total amount of vacation pay, the dates of the vacation period prescribed, and the individual's average weekly wage. - C. If the claimant is not unemployed during a bona fide vacation period as described in R.I.
+Gen. Laws § 28-44-21, and is not unemployed due to a request on his/her part for a vacation, the vacation pay shall be considered as wages received by the individual and shall be allocated to the last day of work. - D. If the employer pays the claimant excess vacation pay which is not in conjunction with an official vacation period shutdown, this vacation pay shall be considered as wages allocated to the last day of work.